Jean-Baptiste-Lasselle/meteor-mljml-editor/README.md

 # Objet de ce repo (purpose)

-This repo brings you a provisioning recipe, for a container embedding a [Meteor Framework]() runtime.
+This repo brings you a provisioning recipe, for a container embedding a [Meteor Framework](https://www.meteor.com/) runtime.
-It has been tested on a CentOS 7 system, with Docker and Docker compose installed on them.
+It has been tested on a CentOS 7 system, with Docker and Docker compose installed on it.

 You may install Docker and Docker compose with [one](https://github.com/Jean-Baptiste-Lasselle/provision-hote-docker-sur-centos)  of my personal recipes, on a bare CentOS 7 minimal installation.

 If you snapshot/restore Virtual Machines all over, you might also have problems travelling back to the future, in which case I may let you use [my doloreane](https://github.com/Jean-Baptiste-Lasselle/mise-a-l-heure).

 The very point of that recipe, is that is has parameters, which allow you to change (`./.env`), at runtime :